| |

 Lowering face velocity

-and filter elements and bigger AHU housings than conventionally
+coils and filter elements and bigger AHU housings

-decrease in face velocity at filters can have a simple payback
+velocity at filters can have a simple payback of one

 Considering filter loading and VFDs

-loading, can be efficiently corrected for with a VFD on
+filter loading, can be efficiently corrected for with

-the fan.
-AHU pre-filter pressure drop will typically vary
+a VFD on the fan.
+AHU pre-filter pressure drop will

-point is usually sized for the "dirty" condition.
+system design point is usually sized for the "dirty"

-However, on average, about 90 percent of the design head
+condition.
+However, on average, about 90 percent of

 Adding bypass dampers

-the year; therefore, bypass dampers should be used to reduce
+of the year; therefore, bypass dampers should be used

-parasitic energy losses when these components are not needed.
+to reduce parasitic energy losses when these components

 |